conveyal/scenario-editor/docs/prepare-inputs/README.md

 ## Uploading GTFS feeds

-If your new network bundle will not be re-using previously uploaded GTFS, start by gathering :term:`GTFS feeds<GTFS feed>` for the transit agencies whose service you want to include.
+If your new network bundle will not be re-using previously uploaded GTFS, start by gathering [GTFS feeds](../glossary#GTFS--GTFS-feed) for the transit agencies whose service you want to include.
 A GTFS feed is a set of CSV files inside a `.zip` archive.

 Once these files are gathered on your computer, select the .zip files to upload in the "Upload new GTFS" tab of the network bundle creation panel.
 You can select multiple GTFS feeds in the file dialogue by shift-clicking, control-clicking or command-clicking (depending on your browser/operating system).